ricobuilds/gpt2markdown/README.md

-<h1 align="center">GPT2Notion</h1>
+<h1 align="center">GPT2Markdown</h1>

-> 🎉 `Say no to manual copying of your ChatGPT conversations to your notes, Notion etc.`
+>  ❓ `Are you manually copying your ChatGPT conversations to your notes, Notion etc?`

-This is a chrome extension that allows for the exporting of ChatGPT conversations to Notion.
+Not anymore!
+This is a easy-to-use chrome extension that allows for the exporting of ChatGPT conversations to Markdown files.
+Save your chats in 1 click!

+## Installation